temeritystudios/wp-bitly/README.txt

 Use Bitly generated shortlinks for all your WordPress posts and pages, including custom post types.

 == Description ==

+Love WordPress?
+Love Bitly?
+What if you could access an interface between both?
+Now, you can.
+WP-bitly allows WordPress users to quickly and easily generate shortlinks for any page, post or custom post type.

+What’s more, these shortlinks may also be embedded using a php function or a WordPress shortcode.
+No matter the type of site you own (from a personal blog to an ecommerce store and everything in between) WP-bitly makes it easy to share your links as and when you please.

-WP Bitly is the easiest way to replace WordPress shortlinks with Bitly links.
-Install the plugin, visit the settings page and authorize with your Bitly account, select the post types you'd like shortlinks generated for and that's all!
+Getting started is easy as pie.
+Simply install the plugin, visit the settings page, and authorize with your Bitly account.
+Pick the post types you want shortlinks generated for, and voila!
+You’re ready to start sharing posts with speed and ease.

-Shortlinks are a great way to quickly share posts on social media like Twitter, Instagram and Facebook.
-Just wrote an amazing post and want to share that post with your friend?
-It's a lot easier to text a shortlink than the full URL.

-WP Bitly also provides some insights (via a metabox on your edit post screen) as to how your link is being passed around, and who's clicking on it.

-= Coming Soon =

-* More feedback from Bitly on how your link is generating leads
-* Feature Requests are welcome via the [Support Forum](https://wordpress.org/support/plugin/wp-bitly)
+After all, texting a shortlink is far simpler and quicker than texting the full URL.

+**PS:** *WP Bitly also offers insights into the way in which your links do the rounds.
+Who’s clicking?
+Who’s sharing?
+With WP-bitly, you’ll always know.*

 == Installation ==